Long Term Disability Insurance Claim Lawyers Serving Texas Residents

 If you applied for disability benefits through your employer, it likely falls under the ERISA statute.
 ERISA, Employee Retirement Income Security Act, is a federal law enacted to protect employee benefits.
 Depending on the type of claim you file, ERISA could benefit or harm you.
-Texas disability insurance claim attorneys from Abell and Capitan Law know the ins and outs of ERISA claims and how to effectively appeal denials under this law.
+The disability insurance claim attorneys from Abell and Capitan Law know the ins and outs of ERISA claims and how to effectively appeal denials under this law.
 They will review the denial letter from the insurance company and request any necessary documentation that shows the reasoning for your claim getting denied.
 They will use that information to obtain crucial evidence, such as medical records not previously submitted or non-medical documentation showing the negative impact of your disability, to start the appeals process.
 If our appeal isn’t successful, we’ll file a lawsuit against the insurance company and fight them in court.

 Contact a Long Term Disability Insurance Lawyer

-If you’ve become disabled and cannot work, call a Texas long term disability insurance attorney atAbell and Capitan Law today.
+If you’ve become disabled and cannot work in Texas, call a long term disability insurance attorney atAbell and Capitan Law today.
 Our skilled lawyers will be ready to help you get the disability benefits you deserve.

 We’ll be ready to discuss the benefits you’re owed and how we can help you get them during a free consultation.
 There’s no risk or obligation to speak with us about your situation, so call us today at (267) 419-7888 or reach out to us online.